GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 ---
-title: How to Set Up VPN Between Strongswan and Cloud VPN
+title: How to set up VPN between strongSwan and Cloud VPN
-description: Learn how to build site-to-site IPSEC VPN between Strongswan and Cloud VPN.
+description: Learn how to build site-to-site IPsec VPN between strongSwan and Cloud VPN.
-author: civiloid,brona
+author: civiloid, brona
 tags: Compute Engine, Cloud VPN, Strongswan, Libreswan, firewall
-date_published: 2019-01-16
+date_published: TBD
 ---

-This guide walks you through the process to configure the [Strongswan](https://www.strongswan.org/) for integration with the [Google Cloud VPN][cloud_vpn].
+This guide walks you through how to configure the [strongSwan](https://www.strongswan.org/) for integration with the [Google Cloud VPN][cloud_vpn].
 This information is provided as an example only.
-Please note that this guide is not meant to be a comprehensive overview of IPsec and assumes basic familiarity with the IPsec protocol.
+This guide is not meant to be a comprehensive overview of IPsec and assumes basic familiarity with the IPsec protocol.

 [cloud_vpn]: https://cloud.google.com/compute/docs/vpn/overview